In this article I will explain with an example, how to read, write and remove (Delete) Cookies in ASP.Net MVC.

 Action method for writing Cookie

-Finally, the Cookie is added to the Response.Cookies collection.
+Finally, the Cookie is added to the Response.Cookies collection and the page is redirected to itself.

 Action method for reading Cookie

-The value read from the Cookie is set in TempData object, which is later displayed using JavaScript Alert Message Box.
+The value read from the Cookie is set in TempData object and the page is redirected to itself.

 Action method for deleting Cookie